-- Employees Where an employee is on leave and is eligible for a disability leave benefit, pursuant to a disability plan, that pays a portion of the employee's salary, the employee may agree to - but is not required to - use paid leave to cover the unpaid portion of their salary; are not required to use accrued compensatory time earned in lieu of overtime earned pursuant to the Fair Labor Standards Act; and - 2.
-An employee must agree to use accrued sick leave to care for a child, parent, spouse or domestic partner, grandparent, grandchild, or sibling.Employees will only be required to use siek leave concurrently with FMLA/CFRA leave if the leave is for the employee's own serious health condition.
+- 1. Where an employee is on leave and is eligible for a disability leave benefit, pursuant to a disability plan, that pays a portion of the employee's salary, the employee may agree to but is not required to use paid leave to cover the unpaid portion of their salary; and - 2.
+An employee must agree to use accrued sick leave to care for a child, parent, spouse or domestic partner, grandparent, grandchild, or sibling.